 In Australia, the reductions in emergency department and hospital attendance are indicating people are avoiding hospital attendance due to fear of exposure to COVID-19 [25].
 The COVID-19 pandemic is being managed in Australia as a health emergency.
 During natural disasters and health crises, frail people and those with pre-existing medical conditions (for example, cognitive impairment, mental health disorders, respiratory disease, cancer, hypertension, and cardiac disease) have complex care needs that make them particularly vulnerable and more likely to experience negative consequences [26-29].
-There are growing reports of increased out of hospital mortality associated with avoiding hospitalisation [31, 32].
+The risks of COVID-19 infection due to hospitalisation are currently small [30], and there are growing reports of increased out of hospital mortality associated with avoiding hospitalisation [31, 32].
 This guidance recommends that health care professionals provide clear and transparent advice to any patient about the need to be admitted to hospital irrespective of cognitive impairment if the need arises.
 Hospitals are challenging environments at any time especially for people with cognitive impairment so this guidance aims to ensure hospital care can continue to meet the needs of those with cognitive impairment despite the challenges due to COVID-19.

 During the COVID-19 pandemic, people with cognitive impairment will continue to require hospitalisation as they did before.
 Changes in patient flow, workforce and infection control are likely to create new complexities for what can already be a complex patient group.
-This guidance is written with the expectation that the health system will continue to be challenged by the COVID-19 pandemic, but remain in the position to provide quality care for all patients, including those with cognitive impairment, and avoid suboptimal treatment and care that may occur should the health system be overwhelmed.
+This guidance is written with the expectation that the health system will be challenged by the COVID-19 pandemic, but remain in the position to provide quality care for all patients, including those with cognitive impairment, and avoid suboptimal treatment and care that may occur should the health system be overwhelmed.